Velveeta Broccoli Casserole

-Velveeta Broccoli Casserole with Ritz Crackers is an old fashioned recipe that I found in a 1970s church cookbook.
-The original recipe called for Cheez Whiz (which you can use instead of Velveeta if you’d like), and it needed a few other updates.
-But otherwise, it was absolutely delightful.
+I found this recipe for Velveeta Broccoli Casserole with Ritz Crackers in a 1970s church cookbook.
+The original recipe called for Cheez Whiz (which you can use instead of Velveeta if you’d like).

-Along with a few other sides like Easy Green Bean Casserole and Grandma’s Sweet Potato Casserole with Pecans, this Velveeta broccoli bake makes a tasty side dish for a special dinner or for the holidays!
+Along with a few other sides like Easy Green Bean Casserole and Grandma’s Sweet Potato Casserole with Pecans, this casserole makes a tasty side dish for a special dinner or for the holidays.

 Jump to: